 As per Ind AS 115 'Revenue from contracts with customers', Revenue from sale of goods is recognised when control of the products being sold is transferred to the customer and when there are no longer any unfulfilled obligations.
 The Performance Obligations in our contracts are fulfilled at the time of dispatch, delivery or upon formal customer acceptance depending on terms with customers.

-Revenue is measured on the basis of transaction price, which is the consideration, adjusted for volume discounts, rebates, schemes allowances, price concessions, incentives, amounts collected on behalf of government and returns, if any, as specified in the contracts with the customers.
+Revenue is measured on the basis of transaction price net of variable consideration.
+The transaction price is adjusted for volume discounts, rebates, schemes allowances, price concessions, incentives, amounts collected on behalf of government and returns, if any, as specified in the contracts with the customers.
 Accumulated experience is used to estimate the provision for such discounts and rebates.
 Revenue is only recognised to the extent that it is highly probable a significant reversal will not occur.

 Sales return - Our customers have the contractual right to return goods only when authorised by the Company.
 An estimate is made of goods that will be returned and a liability is recognised for this amount using a best estimate based on accumulated experience.
 The Company deals in various products and operates in various distribution channels.
 Accordingly, the estimate of sales returns is determined primarily by the Company's historical experience in the markets in which the Company operates by considering actual sales returns, estimated shelf life and other factors.